 We are an innovative commercial-stage healthcare company focused on saving lives and shifting the paradigm in early cancer detection.
 We believe screening individuals for many types of cancer with a single test represents a significant opportunity to reduce the global burden of cancer.
-Our Galleri test is a commercially available test for early detection of multiple types of cancer, which we termed multi-cancer early detection ("MCED").
+Our Galleri test is a commercially available screening test for early detection of multiple types of cancer, which we termed multi-cancer early detection ("MCED").
 We believe Galleri is clinically validated based on the results of its clinical studies completed to date, including the results of its foundational case-control Circulating Cell-free Genome Atlas ("CCGA") study and interventional PATHFINDER study, which together enrolled more than 21,000 participants.
-In these studies, Galleri demonstrated an ability to detect a shared cancer signal across more than 50 types of cancer, accurately predict the specific organ or tissue type where the cancer signal originated, which can help guide next steps for diagnosis, and yield high positive predictive values and low false positive rates, all from a simple blood draw.
+In these studies, Galleri demonstrated an ability to detect a shared cancer signal across more than 50 types of cancer, accurately predict the specific organ or tissue type where the cancer signal originated, and yield high positive predictive values and low false positive rates, all from a simple blood draw.
+See "Business-Our Products: Galleri and Beyond" and "-Our Clinical Studies."
+Galleri results can help guide next steps for a diagnosis of cancer by healthcare providers in required follow-up diagnostic testing.
+Galleri is not a diagnostic test and has not been approved or cleared by the U.S. Food and Drug Administration (the "FDA").
 We launched Galleri in the United States in mid-2021.
 As of December 31, 2023, we have sold more than 150,000 commercial tests and established over 100 commercial partnerships, including leading healthcare systems, employers, payors, and life insurance providers.
 Commercial use of Galleri has detected some of the most aggressive cancers in early stages including, among others, endometrial, esophageal, gastrointestinal stromal, head and neck, liver, pancreatic, and rectal cancers.